 Besides visual arts and cinema, my interests span from technology to sensory ethnography and food culture.
 Focusing on innovation and being in an interdisciplinary environment is what drives me the most in my daily life.

 I once was an actor.
-Starting 2004 I attended a 3-year acting course and for 9 years I have been a member of a local theatre company for which I also became art director.
+Starting 2004 I attended a 3-year acting school and for 9 years I have been a member of a local theatre company for which I also became art director.

 In the middle of all that, at the age of 24 I was elected councilman in my hometown and I served as such for 4 years.
 I have never felt more unfit.